SatisKia/flutter_clip/README.md

 "Calculator Language for Immediate Processing"

-Provides a function to display images drawn by the CLIP engine as widgets.
+Provides a function to display graphics drawn by the CLIP engine as widgets.

 ## Use this package as a library